Yigit4416/my-drive/README.md

 - [ ] make sure that uploading will be at client side not on server
 - [ ] make it shareable if user wants
 - [ ] if elements on breadcrumb more than 4 show other elements in "..." dropdown element

+## NOTES

+- Copy button doesn't functioning propperly (after connecting with S3 this will be contain link we want)